AndrewBurbage/AndrewBurbage.github.io/project3.md

 ## Project description

 The project consists of a game made to look and act like Wordle from the New York Times, it uses Java Swing for the user interface.
-The ability to change word size and taunting replies upon sucess or failure to guess were additional features that were added.
+The ability to change word size, guess count, and taunting replies upon sucess or failure to guess were additional features that were added.

 ## How to compile and run the program